NSATshepoMooketsi/Telecoms-customer-churn-dashboard/README.md

 ###  2.1.1 Demographics and Loyalty
 - Customer base is dominated by Mid-Career to Pre-Retirement customers, 23% of which have dependents.
 - Customer distribution by gender is balanced.
-- Seniors have the highest churn rate due to competition, the general trend applies for all customers.
+- Seniors have the highest churn rate due to competition, the general trend applies for all customer groups.
 ###  2.1.2 Dashboard Preview 📊
 ![Dashboard](Images/Customer_Demographics_Loyalty.png)

 ###  2.2.1 Contract Churn and Loyalty
 - Month-to-Month contracts experience the highest churn.
-- Competitor offerings are the primary reason customers leave.
+- Competitors are the primary reason customers leave.
 - High-value customers remain at significant risk.
 ###  2.2.2 Dashboard Preview 📊
 ![Dashboard](Images/Contract_Churn_Loyalty.png)